peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         int desiredExponentInt,
         PeterO.Numbers.EContext ctx);

-Returns an arbitrary-precision decimal number with the same value but a new exponent.Note that this is not always the same as rounding to a given number of decimal places, since it can fail if the difference between this value's exponent and the desired exponent is too big, depending on the maximum precision.
+ Returns an arbitrary-precision decimal number with the same value but a new exponent.
+Note that this is not always the same as rounding to a given number of decimal places, since it can fail if the difference between this value's exponent and the desired exponent is too big, depending on the maximum precision.
 If rounding to a number of decimal places is desired, it's better to use the RoundToExponent and RoundToIntegral methods instead.

  <b>Remark:</b> This method can be used to implement fixed-point decimal arithmetic, in which each decimal number has a fixed number of digits after the decimal point.
 The following code example returns a fixed-point number with up to 20 digits before and exactly 5 digits after the decimal point:

     /* After performing arithmetic operations, adjust the number to 5 digits after the decimal point */ number = number.Quantize(-5, /* five digits after the decimal point */EContext.ForPrecision(25) /* 25-digit
             precision*/);

-A fixed-point decimal arithmetic in which no digits come after the decimal point (a desired exponent of 0) is considered an "integer arithmetic".
+/* After performing arithmetic operations, adjust the number to 5 digits after the decimal point */ number = number.Quantize(-5, /* five digits after the decimal point */EContext.ForPrecision(25) /* 25-digit precision*/); A fixed-point decimal arithmetic in which no digits come after the decimal point (a desired exponent of 0) is considered an "integer arithmetic".

   <b>Parameters:</b>

  * <i>desiredExponentInt</i>: The desired exponent for the result.
 The exponent is the number of fractional digits in the result, expressed as a negative number.
 Can also be positive, which eliminates lower-order places from the number.
 For example, -3 means round to the thousandth (10^-3, 0.0001), and 3 means round to the thousand (10^3, 1000).
 A value of 0 rounds the number to an integer.

  * <i>ctx</i>: An arithmetic context to control precision and rounding of the result.
-If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the default rounding mode is HalfEven.

 <b>Return Value:</b>